ubuntu-mate/ubuntu-mate.org/_drafts/2021-04-22-ubuntu-mate-hirsute.md

   * **Websites honour dark mode at the operating system level**
     * If you enable the Yaru MATE Dark theme, websites that provide a dark mode will automatically use their dark theme to match your preferences.

-In return for the excellent theme are icons from the Yaru team, the Ubuntu MATE team worked on the following which are now features of Yaru and Yaru MATE:
+In return for the excellent theme and icons from the Yaru team, the Ubuntu MATE team worked on the following which are now features of Yaru and Yaru MATE:

   * **Pixel perfect Marco/Metacity/Compiz window manager theme** that matches Yaru GNOME Shell window rendering